djupudga/crustomize/docs/generate.md

 ## Direct Workflow

-In the "Direct Workflow" the manifest is deployed directloy to AWS and involves these steps:
+In the "Direct Workflow" the manifest is deployed directly to AWS and involves these steps:

 - **Generate**: Generate the CloudFormation template from the manifest